-(3)(2) PRELIMINARY PLAT, FINAL PLAT, COMPREHENSIVE DEVELOPMENT PLAN AND CONTRACT FEES.
+(4)(2) PRELIMINARY PLAT, FINAL PLAT, COMPREHENSIVE DEVELOPMENT PLAN AND CONTRACT FEES.

-- (a) The subdivider shall pay an application fee for each lot or parcel within the Preliminary Plat, Final Plat, Comprehensive Development Plan, or contract to the Town Treasurer at the time the application-Petition for Change of Land Usefor approval is filed.
-The amount of the fee(s) shall be set no less than annually by resolution of the Town Board. - (b) The subdivider shall pay all engineering, inspection, consulting and legal fees incurred by the Town for services performed by or on behalf of the Town in conjunction with the design, inspection and review of any Preliminary Plat, Final Plat, Comprehensive Development Plan, or contract, to assure that the construction of the required improvements is in compliance with the plans, specifications and ordinances of the Town or any other governmental authority.
+- (a) The subdivider shall pay an application fee for each lot or parcel within the Preliminary Plat, Final Plat, Comprehensive Development Plan, to the Town Treasurer at the time the Petition for Change of Land Use is filed.
+The amount of the fee(s) shall be set by resolution of the Town Board. - (b) The subdivider shall pay all engineering, inspection, consulting and legal fees incurred by the Town for services performed by or on behalf of the Town in conjunction with the design, inspection and review of any Preliminary Plat, Final Plat, Comprehensive Development Plan, or contract, to assure that the construction of the required improvements is in compliance with the plans, specifications and ordinances of the Town or any other governmental authority.
 Engineering, inspection, consulting, and legal fees shall be the actual cost to the Town.
 Such fees may be billed monthly, or upon completion of the project as determined by the Town Board.
 It is intended that the application fee provided for in s.
-TCG § 15.18(2)(a) above will sufficiently reimburse the cost of Town Staff time and expenditures. - (c) Payment Guarantee.
+TCG § 15.19(2)(a) above will sufficiently reimburse the cost of Town Staff time and expenditures.

+(c) Payment Guarantee.